joakimsk/colorimeter/README.md

 # Colorimeter

-A project to develop an open source colorimeter / spectrophotometer that is "good enough".
+A project to develop an open source colorimeter that is "good enough".
 End goal is to analyze sample colors for water quality measurements, using off-the-shelf test kits for aquarium water quality.
 In the process, maybe we can do a sample with less reagents, as well.

+Photometer: Measuring quantity of light, usually all kinds of wavelengths, "full spectrum".
+Output is light intensity.

+Colorimeter: Measures the absorbance of particular wavelengths of light by a specific solution.
+Normally, only a narrow wavelength, where most light is absorbed by the solution, selected with filters is used to maximize accuracy, and Beer-Lambert law is applied to deduce the solution strength.

+Spectrophotometer: Measures the absorbance across several wavelengths of light, giving a graph of spectral absorption.
+Like a colorimeter but across many wavelengths.

+I believe this means that we could manage with a single "full-spectrum" light measurement of the liquid, but it gets more accurate as we select correct wavelength.
+A spectrophotometer is more fancy than necessary in our case.

+If our solution will be green to blue, we want a light source that is in between green and blue, depending on where we want best accuracy.

 ## What you need
 ### Hardware needed